brangerbriz/machine-learning-docs/markdown/twitterbot-part-1-twitter-data-preparation.md

     max_bytes_in_ram=1e6

     # get the total size of the input file and make note of the location where
     # our file last subdivides into chunks of max_bytes_in_ram.
+We'll never
-We don't want
+    # load data past this point.
+We don't want to load a 1MB chunk of text if
-    # to load a 1MB chunk of text if there are only 420KB left in the file!
+    # there are only 420KB left in the file!
     total_bytes = os.path.getsize(text_path)
     effective_file_end = total_bytes - total_bytes % max_bytes_in_ram